Travel guide

 How to go on a tour

-Mexico is a huge country and it is impossible to discover it in one trip.
-Tour Operators mainly offer stays of about ten days around a theme (Mayan culture, Aztec sites...) or a region (the Pacific, Yucatan, Chiapas, the capital and its surroundings).
+Mexico is a huge country and it is impossible to discover it in a single trip.
+The tour operators mainly propose stays of about ten days around a theme (the Mayan culture, the Aztec sites...) or a region (the Pacific, the Yucatan, Chiapas, the capital and its surroundings).

 How to get around

-It is very easy to travel by plane in the country, most cities being equipped with an airport.
-There is also a very good long-distance bus network at low prices.
-However, depending on the route, to save time on the plane and avoid long hours on the bus, the plane is often more interesting.
-Note: with the emergence of low-cost airlines on some routes, air and bus fares are sometimes identical.
+It is very easy to travel by plane in the country, as most cities have an airport.
+There is also a very good network of long distance buses with cheap fares.
+However, depending on the route, to save time and avoid long hours in the bus, the plane is often more interesting.
+Please note: with the emergence of low cost airlines on certain routes, air and bus fares are sometimes identical.

 Featured articles Mexico